Dobrobot/wic/port/mbed/readme.md

 MBED WIC Wrapper
 ================

 This is a work in progress.

-It mostly works but the interfaces need improvement.
+- TLS doesn't seem to connect
+- interfaces need some work, especially around correct nsapi_error_t codes

 ## WIC::Client